turbo9team/turbo9/README.md

 ----------------------------------------

 ## Current Status
-The current version of the Turbo9 is capable of running C code.
-All the 6809 instructions and addressing modes have been implemented and tested expect SYNC and CWAI.
+The current version of the Turbo9 is thoroughly verified and is capable of running C code.
+However, we still consider this version v0.9 because we are missing a few items.
+All the 6809 instructions and addressing modes have been implemented and tested except SYNC and CWAI.
 The signed versions of the Turbo9's 16-bit divide and multiply need to be completed.
 Interrupts are partially implemented including SWI and Reset.
-We are call this version 0.9.
 In order to achieve version 1.0 we require the following:
 * Finish SYNC and CWAI (6809 instructions)
 * Finish EDIVS & EMULS (Turbo9 extensions)
 * Finish Interrupts